 The imperative for restaurant owners looking to curb attrition and improve performance?
 Employee happiness and motivation matter.
 All of which begs the question of how to motivate your restaurant staff.
 Read on for six kitchen staff incentive ideas aimed at cultivating happy and motivated restaurant employees toward a better bottom line for you.

 1. Applaud attendance and loyalty.

 When your restaurant is short-handed, service is likely to suffer.
 But that’s not all: A consistently understaffed restaurant may also lead to low morale and, ultimately, attrition.
-Creating an attendance-based incentive program can motivate employees to show up as scheduled, thereby minimizing call-ins and absences.
+Creating an attendance-based restaurant employee reward system can motivate employees to show up as scheduled, thereby minimizing call-ins and absences.

 Rewarding loyalty is also important.
 Is there a particular employment milestone you’re looking for staff to reach?
-Rewarding employees who meet this benchmark can encourage others to stay.
+Rewarding employees who meet this benchmark can motivate others to stay.

 Keep in mind that while cash awards are always appreciated, non-cash incentives, such as paid days off, promotions and flexible vacation time, also have value and mean less out-of-pocket spending for you.